craftingcity/RollHighOrDie/Core RHoD/Character Rules/Skills.md

 ## Proficiency
 Proficiency has five Degrees, each of which represents a point in a range from 0 to 8.
 The Degrees of Proficiency are as follows; Untrained grants +0, Learning grants +2, Competent grants +4, Expert grants +6, and Master grants +8.

-When you make a Skill Check, make an Ability Check using the Skill's Core Ability and add your Degree of Proficiency.
+When you make a Skill Check, make an Ability Check using the Skill's Core Ability, and add your Degree of Proficiency in that Skill.

 ## Combat Skills
 The following Skills are directly related to a character's performance in combat.